BogyJ/socialnetwork/README.md

 * `DATABASE_USER` --> database username, default `root`
 * `DATABASE_PASSWORD` --> database password for provided user
 * `DATABASE_NAME` --> database schema name

+## To do
+- [x] Initial setup - clone from template and setup env locally
+- [ ] Implement login and register functionality
+- [ ] Implement friend request functionality
+- [ ] Implement post functionality, including liking and commenting on the post (only users who are friends will be able to comment)